eclispe/rydeplayer/README.md

   * ```enableMenu``` Enable the debug menu entry
   * ```autoplay``` Auto play the stream on lock, should be set to True.
   * ```disableHardwareCodec``` Disable hardware decoder in VLC, recommend setting to True, uses more CPU but is more reliable at decoding.
+  * ```useFTfont``` Use freetype font rendering adapter, supports emoji better but may cause memory leak so not recommended.

 ### Handset Configuration
 To configure a handset you need to add the handset configuration file to the handset library directory and add the filename (without the `.yaml` extension) to the main config file.
 Currently you also need to activate the driver listed in the handset file manually using the instructions in the Manual driver activation section.